nyhemy/patient-management-frontend/README.md

 3. You can also stop the backend by hitting the red square at the top right.

-**Note** If you wish to use the Postman collection used to test all 2XX and 4XX functionals it can be found below [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/d58e35d6cbb3468b7bcc)
+**--Note--** If you wish to use the Postman collection used to test all 2XX and 4XX functionals it can be found here:
+[![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/d58e35d6cbb3468b7bcc)

 ### Setup Frontend